ErpNetDocs/tech/modules/crm/clientcenter/index.md

 > [!IMPORTANT]
 >
-> Apart from being able to create orders when assigned the right role, users can perform a couple of additional actions in the Client Center: <br>
+> Users can perform a couple of handy actions in the Client Center: <br>
 > - **Customize** a page's layout with **[Grid Control](grid-control.md)** capabilities <br>
 > - **Cancel** already issued sales orders before they're finalized. <br>
 > - **Download** orders and invoices as PDF files.